ololoepepe/ololord/README.txt

  * "LORD_HEADERS_INSTALLS_PATH=<path>"
    Set install path for headers.
 See the note below

-Note: In Windows systems Tololord is installed to the "C:\Program files\ololord" directory (or other similar directory, depending on your system) by default.
+Note: In Windows systems ololord is installed to the "C:\Program files\ololord" directory (or other similar directory, depending on your system) by default.
 Executable file and resources are installed to the corresponding subdirectories.